-Please DO NOT block driveways, park facing the wrong direction, or park in a way that prevents the smooth flow of traffic.
+Please DO NOT block driveways, park facing the wrong direction, park in our neighbor's spaces or at the Wake County Young Men's Leadership Academy lots, or park in a way that prevents the smooth flow of traffic.
 Please park in the following areas:

-Marked parking spaces in the elementary school's parking lot.
-Do not park along the queuing or driving lanes.

-ONLY along the Northbound traveling (or eastern side facing New Bern Ave.) on S. Swain Street.
+- Marked parking spaces in the elementary school's parking lot.
+Do not park along the queuing or driving lanes. - ONLY along the Northbound traveling (or eastern side facing New Bern Ave.) on S. Swain Street.